SydneyResearchTech/SydneyResearchTech.github.io/_training/cvl.md

 Once you have the External DNS and user credentials of your allocated virtual machine (VM).

+Connect to the VM via SSH and tunnel specific ports.
+These ports will be used during the training session.

 ```bash
 # Connect to the VM via SSH and tunnel specific ports
 # Port 3389 is the Windows Remote Desktop (RDP) port